API

 TL;DR for agents reading this page

 Streamable HTTP MCP server at https://mcp.providersignal.com/mcp.
-Four tools (lookup_provider_by_npi, search_providers, get_dso_affiliation, get_territory_summary) wrap the ProviderSignal /api/v1/agent/* REST API.
+Eight tools (lookup_provider_by_npi, search_providers, get_dso_affiliation, get_territory_summary) wrap the ProviderSignal /api/v1/agent/* REST API.
 Authenticate with Authorization: Bearer ps_live_<key> for subscription billing, or pay per call in USDC on Base mainnet via x402.
 Discovery manifest at /.well-known/mcp.json.
 Every response carries a citation envelope with source attribution and a confidence score.

 curl - 30-second integration